Parkinson’s Community Outreach

 The Interdisciplinary Parkinson’s Disease Clinic meets on the fourth Tuesday of each month.
 The clinic is a half-day evaluation where PD patients receive full assessments from neurology, physical therapy, occupational therapy, speech therapy, and social work.
-The interdisciplinary team meets to develop a comprehensive plan of treatment recommendations and referrals for each patient and provides assistance in arranging therapies and additional consultations.
-For further information, please contact Jessica Shurer, Center Coordinator, at email@example.com or 919-843-1657.
+The team meets to develop a comprehensive plan of treatment recommendations and referrals for each patient and provides assistance in arranging therapies and additional consultations.
+For more information, please contact the center coordinator, Maggie Ivancic, MSW, LCSW, at (919)-843-2777 or firstname.lastname@example.org.

-Aware that people with Parkinson’s receive the highest quality of care and have the best health outcomes when they work with clinicians who are knowledgeable about this complex disease, the UNC Movement Disorders Center established www.ParkNC.org, a growing referral network for allied health clinicians (e.g., physical therapists, speech therapists, psychiatrists) who have received specialized training in Parkinson’s disease.
-ParkNC also lists NC’s Movement Disorder Specialists and PD support groups.
+Aware that people with Parkinson’s receive the highest quality of care and have the best health outcomes when they work with clinicians who are knowledgeable about this complex disease, the UNC Movement Disorders Center established www.ParkNC.org, a growing referral network for allied health clinicians (physical therapists, speech therapists, psychiatrists) who have received specialized training in Parkinson’s disease.
+ParkNC also lists NC’s movement disorder specialists and PD support groups.

-- Progressive Supranuclear Palsy Support Group: Meets the first Wednesday of each month from 1:30-3:00pm, at St. Thomas More on 15-501 (in the left-hand-side parish building's St. Martin room).
-People affected by Multiple System Atrophy and Corticobasal Degeneration are also welcome to join.
+- Progressive Supranuclear Palsy Support Group: Meets the first Wednesday of each month from 1:30-3:00pm, at the St. Thomas Moore Catholic Church located at 940 Carmichael Street, Chapel Hill (in the parish building on the left in the St. Martin room).
+People affected by multiple system atrophy and corticobasal degeneration are also welcome to join.
 This group is offered in partnership with CurePSP.

 We host multiple educational seminars each year for the Parkinson’s community, varying which one we offer annually.
-These have included:
+Past seminars have included:

 - PD 101: This is an educational program for individuals with early-stage Parkinson’s disease and their family members.
 It offers an overview of Parkinson’s symptoms, treatment options, and coping challenges around being diagnosed with Parkinson’s.